Dutch colonial empire: Suriname and the Netherlands Antilles

 In 1954, under the "Charter for the Kingdom of the Netherlands", the Netherlands, Suriname and the Netherlands Antilles (at the time including Aruba) became a composite state, known as the "Tripartite Kingdom of the Netherlands".
 The former colonies were granted autonomy, save for certain matters including defense, foreign affairs and citizenship, which were the responsibility of the Realm.
 In 1969, unrest in Curaçao led to Dutch marines being sent to quell rioting.
-In 1973, negotiations started in Suriname for independence, and full independence was granted in 1975, with 60,000 emigrants taking the opportunity of moving to the Netherlands.
+In 1973, negotiations started in Suriname for independence, and full independence was granted in 1975, marking the end of the Dutch colonial empire, with 60,000 emigrants taking the opportunity of moving to the Netherlands.

 In 1986, Aruba was allowed to secede from the Netherlands Antilles federation, and was pressured by the Netherlands to move to independence within ten years.
 However, in 1994, it was agreed that its status as a Realm in its own right could continue.
 On 10 October 2010, the Netherlands Antilles were dissolved.
 Effective on that date, Curaçao and Sint Maarten acceded to the same country status within the Kingdom that Aruba already enjoyed.
 The islands of Bonaire, Sint Eustatius and Saba were granted a status similar to Dutch municipalities, and are now sometimes referred to as the Caribbean Netherlands.

 Legacy

-Generally, the Dutch do not celebrate their imperial past, and anti-colonial sentiments have prevailed since Jacob Haafner's 1807 treatise.
-Subsequently, colonial history is not featured prominently in Dutch schoolbooks.
+Generally, the Dutch do not celebrate their imperial past, and colonial history is not featured prominently in Dutch schoolbooks.
 This perspective on their imperial past has only recently started to shift.

+In a survey conducted by YouGov in March 2019, 50% of respondents in the Netherlands said they felt some level of pride in the Dutch colonial empire, while 6% felt ashamed.

 Dutch diaspora

-In some Dutch colonies there are major ethnic groups of Dutch ancestry descending from emigrated Dutch settlers.
-In South Africa the Boers and Cape Dutch are collectively known as the Afrikaners.
+In some Dutch colonies, there are major ethnic groups of Dutch ancestry descending from emigrated Dutch settlers.
+In South Africa, the Boers and Cape Dutch are collectively known as the Afrikaners.
 The Burgher people of Sri Lanka and the Indo people of Indonesia as well as the Creoles of Suriname are mixed race people of Dutch descent.

 In the U.S., there have been three American presidents of Dutch descent: Martin Van Buren, the first president who was not of British descent, and whose first language was Dutch, the 26th president Theodore Roosevelt, and Franklin D. Roosevelt, the 32nd president, elected to four terms in office (1933 to 1945) and the only U.S. president to have served more than two terms.

 Dutch language

 Dutch in Southeast Asia

-Despite the Dutch presence in Indonesia for almost 350 years, the Dutch language has no official status and the small minority that can speak the language fluently are either educated members of the oldest generation, or employed in the legal profession, as some legal codes are still only available in Dutch.
+Despite the Dutch presence in Indonesia for almost 350 years, the Dutch language has no official status and the small minority that can speak the language fluently are either educated members of the oldest generation, or employed in the legal profession, as some legal codes are still available only in Dutch.
 The Indonesian language inherited many words from Dutch, both in words for everyday life, and as well in scientific or technological terminology.
 One scholar argues that 20% of Indonesian words can be traced back to Dutch words.